vistadataproject/nodeVISTA/interfaces/README.md

 4. su vdp  (password: vistaisdata)
 5. cd /home/vdp/interfaces
 6. npm install   (now you are ready to use the fmqlJobServer or simpleJobServer under the fmql subfolder)
-7. If not exist, make a log folder and create the two empty files "myapp-err.log" and "myapp-info.log" inside the log folder.
+7. If not exist, make a log folder and create the two empty files "fmqlJobServerError.log" and "fmqlJobServerInfo.log" inside the log folder.
 8. Run the server: node fmqlJobServer.js (default port 9000)
 9. open a browser: https://localhost:9000/fmqlEP?fmql=DESCRIBE%202-1  (accept the SSL warning as it's a self-signed certificate)
 10. User name is "foo" and password is "far"